 How to Protect Your Outdoor Furniture from the Elements

-Preventing damage from the sun’s UV rays and excessive moisture should be a priority.
+Knowing how to clean outdoor furniture is great, but you also need to know how to prevent damage from the sun’s UV rays and moisture.
 Fabric umbrellas not only keep your family cool, but they also offer protection from the sun for your outdoor furniture.
 A patio cover or awning will give your furniture even more protection from the sun and rain.
 Although it can be more work, outdoor furniture covers offer almost complete protection from the elements, just be sure to not leave them on too long to avoid mold and mildew.

 Outdoor furniture made from metal is susceptible to corrosion.
 Other than keeping it clean and choosing pieces with a “weather resistant” finish, there are things you can do to keep wrought iron and other metals looking fresh and new.
 To repel water and prolong the life of the finish, periodically applying car wax will create a protective coating and prevent rust.
 Any moving parts should be greased regularly to limit metal to metal wear and keep out moisture.
 For chips and scratches down to the metal, rub the area with fine steel wool, apply a rust-inhibiting primer, apply paint and finish with a top coat of wax or sealer.

-For outdoor pillows and cushions, if your fabrics aren’t treated by the manufacturer to deter damage from UV rays and moisture, you’ll want to apply your own protective fabric guard.
-You’ll find plenty of waterproofing sprays at a hardware store and you should apply it any time you see your cushions and pillows retaining moisture.
+Additionally, if your fabrics aren’t treated by the manufacturer to deter damage from UV rays and moisture, you’ll want to apply your own protective fabric guard.
+Reapply the fabric guard any time you see your cushions and pillows retaining moisture.
 Be sure the fabric is clean and dry before you spray it.
+If your cushions and pillows are dirty, you need to know how to clean outdoor cushions before you apply any protectants.